 - Add the butter, milk, salt, and remaining sugar to a saucepan on medium heat.
 Allow it to come to a simmer where bubbles are just forming on the outer edge, but don't let it boil.
 Remove from the heat and allow it to partially cool.

-- Place the banana and egg in a mixing bowl with the mixer fitted with a paddle attachment.
+- Place the banana in a mixing bowl with the mixer fitted with a paddle attachment.
 Mix until smooth.

 - Mix the yeast mixture into the banana mixture.
 Slowly pour in the milk mixture with the paddle running.